-Think outside the box in your hunt for your wedding venue.
+If you want to find an affordable wedding venue, think outside the box when considering your options.
 Is there a special place that is meaningful to you?
 A public park, a college library, or the zoo you went to on your first date?
 Don’t be afraid to explore the less traditional options.

 Find a wedding venue that can accommodate both your ceremony and reception.
-Choosing a dual-purpose venue will save you on transportation between spots, as well as decorations on two different locations.
+Choosing a dual-purpose venue will save you on transportation between spots, as well as decorations in two different locations.

 Have a big backyard?
 Does someone in your family have some open land?
 Consider hosting an at-home wedding.
-Even with bringing in items like a tent, tables, chairs, etc you could still come out spending less.
+Even with bringing in items like a tent, tables, chairs, etc you could still come out spending less by having a backyard wedding.
 Just be sure to crunch all the numbers!

 One way that you could cut costs is by hosting a very intimate destination wedding.
 Fewer of your guests will be likely to attend if you plan an international wedding, and you can basically have an extended honeymoon.
 Win-win!

 35. Remember to factor in the cost of rentals.

 Your whole wedding budget, no matter where you’re hosting your event, will need to include ceremony and reception seating, tables, and more.
 When considering all-inclusive venues vs raw spaces, you’ll want to add up every line item to be able to accurately compare apples to apples.
 Be sure to get thorough quotes from several companies to make the best choice.